Use Thermal Time to Predict Leaf Stage Development in Corn

 Predicting Corn Phenology.
 Given an understanding of corn leaf stage development and heat unit calculation, you can predict the leaf stage of development for a particular field given its planting date and temperatures since planting.
 It is useful if you know when the crop emerged, but if not you can estimate that event also.
 Corn emergence typically requires from 100 to 120 GDDs from planting.

-We know from previous research that corn leaf development rates can be accurately described by two linear response curves (Wuethrich, 1997).
+We know from previous research that corn leaf development rates can be accurately described by separate linear response curves for early and late vegetative development (Wuethrich, 1997).
 From emergence to leaf stage V10 (ten visible leaf collars), leaf collar emergence occurs at about one leaf every 82 GDDs (Wuethrich’s data suggested 85 GDDs, but 11 years of plot data since suggests closer to 82 GDDs).
 From leaf stage V10 to the final leaf, leaf collar emergence occurs more rapidly at approximately one leaf every 50 GDDs.
-An example of this is illustrated in Figure 1 below for an adapted maturity hybrid planted at the Purdue Agronomy Farm in 2007.

 Example 1: A field was planted on April 28 and emerged on May 5.
 Since May 5, approximately 535 GDDs have accumulated.
 Based on our research data, the estimated leaf stage for the crop (without looking at the field, mind you) would be between V6 and V7 (6 leaves x 82 GDDs = 492 GDDs; 7 leaves x 82 GDDs = 574 GDDs).